shubham9654/applaa/README.md

 - **Type Safety**: End-to-end TypeScript with Zod validation
 - **Essential Hooks**: 100+ useful React hooks with ReactUse for common patterns

-## Get Started with applaa
+## Get Started with Applaa

-1. **Clone this scaffold** to jumpstart your applaa project
+1. **Clone this scaffold** to jumpstart your Applaa project
 2. **Start building** features for kids: games, AI lessons, and safe social experiences
 3. **Deploy with confidence** using the production-ready setup

 ---

 Built with ❤️ for kids and parents.
-Powered by applaa 🧩
+Powered by Applaa 🧩